 Regional consumer behaviour surveys consistently show increased post-sunset activity during Ramadan, especially around dining and social gatherings.
 Families head out together, friends reconnect, and neighbourhoods take on a gentle buzz.

-But Ramadan nightlife in Dubai is different from the usual city scene.
-It is not loud or rushed.
-Instead, it feels slower, more intentional and more connected.
+But Dubai Ramadan nights are different from the usual city scene.
+The atmosphere is not loud or rushed.
+Instead, it feels slower, more intentional, and more connected.

 A Softer Kind of Nightlife